 When CAEN’s Lecture Capture Service is not an option, or when faculty need to provide a lecture for students outside of the classroom, screen recording software can be a good tool for publishing video content.
-Recordings with Camtasia can be made anywhere with access to a Windows or Mac computer, including the instructor’s home or office.
-Camtasia is more advanced than Kaltura Capture, and offers the ability to perform extensive editing, annotating and post-processing options.
+Recordings with Camtasia can be made by an instructor from anywhere using a Windows or Mac computer.
+While Kaltura Capture is recommended and freely available to all U-M faculty, Camtasia does offer more extensive editing, annotating, and post-processing options.

 How to Obtain a Camtasia License

-CAEN provides educational licenses for Camtasia to interested College of Engineering faculty.
-Licenses are only available to faculty members whose administrative home is within the College of Engineering.
+CAEN provides educational licenses for Camtasia to interested U-M faculty, whose administrative home is within the College of Engineering.
 These are individual computer licenses, so each may only be used once on an per-computer basis, but they will never expire once installed.

-If you are not eligible for the College of Engineering license program, you must contact TechSmith directly to request educational pricing.
+If you are not eligible for the College of Engineering license program, you must contact TechSmith directly to request educational pricing for Camtasia.

 Improving Screen Recordings

 The following tips may help you increase the production value of your Camtasia screen recordings:

 - Use a quality microphone: A head-worn (headset) or USB microphone will generally be better than the built-in microphone of a laptop.
 Popular choices include the Blue Snowball and Yeti external microphones.

 - Use the zoom/spotlight feature: Many screen recorder applications, like Camtasia, provide the ability to zoom in-and-out of portions of the screen to highlight what is important to the presentation.
 Taking advantage of this feature when editing a video will focus attention to the specific area you want the viewer to see.

 - Optimize your export settings: Changing the framerate, keyframe settings, and/or target bitrate can help fix “blocky” artifacts you may see in a recording.
 Look for these to especially appear in portions of a video that contains a lot of motion.